Michael Rowlands

-Michael John Rowlands (born 1944) is a retired British academic and anthropologist.
+Michael John Rowlands (1944 – 19 July 2025) was a British academic and anthropologist.
 He was Professor of Anthropology and Material Culture at University College London from 1993 to 2010.

 Career

-Rowlands graduated from the University of London with a BSc in anthropology and went on to complete a PhD there.
+Rowlands graduated from University College London with a BSc in anthropology in 1966 and went on to do an MPhil and then a PhD at the Institute of Archaeology London.
+His thesis on 'A study of the bronze working industries of the Middle Bronze Age in Southern Britain' was completed in 1973.
+After his PhD he became dissatisfied with archaeology and turned to anthropology.
 He was appointed Lecturer in Anthropology at University College London (UCL) in 1973 and was promoted to a readership in 1982, after which he was Professor of Anthropology and Material Culture at UCL from 1993 to 2010.
 He was also Head of the Department of Anthropology there from 1992 to 1996.
-Since retiring in 2010, Rowlands has been an emeritus professor and senior research fellow at UCL; since 2012, he has also been an honorary professor at the UCL Institute of Archaeology.
+After retiring in 2010, Rowlands was an emeritus professor and senior research fellow at UCL.
+He was an honorary professor at the UCL Institute of Archaeology from 2012 and visiting professor at CHS, Critical Heritage Studies in Gothenburg from 2011.

+He was a founding member of the European Association of Archaeologists and the Journal of European Archaeology.

 Research

 According to his departmental profile, Rowlands's research "include the theorisation and conceptualisation of cultural heritage and material culture".